-- Wash and dry apples; remove stems.
-Insert Popsicle sticks into apples.
+- Wash and thoroughly dry apples; remove stems.
+Insert wooden pop sticks into apples.
 Place on a waxed paper-lined baking sheet; set aside.

 - In a large heavy saucepan, combine the sugar, water and corn syrup.
 Cook and stir over medium heat until sugar is dissolved.
 Bring to a boil.
 Cook, without stirring, until a candy thermometer reads 290° (soft-crack stage).